 To sum things up, here are the best practices Dr. Allawh and Dr. Shainhouse recommend following when using disinfectant products to ensure your skin stays clean and healthy.

-Hand sanitizers are great when you're out and about and can't get to a sink, but as soon as you have the opportunity to wash your hands, do so.
+If you can’t get to a sink, alcohol-based hand sanitizers are your best bet when you're out and about.
+But, as soon as you have the opportunity to wash your hands properly, do so.

-The sanitizing sprays and gels don't remove dirt and can build up and cause irritation, Dr. Shainhouse says.
-Washing your hands as soon as possible removes the residue from your skin.
+Sanitizing sprays and gels don't remove dirt and can build up and cause irritation, Dr. Shainhouse says.
+Washing your hands as soon as possible removes the residue left from these products from your skin.

-Increased frequency of handwashing means your skin can potentially become dry and even develop fissures and cuts, Dr. Shainhouse says, which makes you more prone to picking up infections.
-Avoid this by being religious about applying hand moisturizer after washing your hands.
+Increased frequency of handwashing means your skin can potentially become dry and even develop fissures and cuts, Dr. Shainhouse says, which makes you prone to infections.
+You can avoid all of this by frequently applying hand moisturizer after washing your hands.

-She also recommends choosing a hand sanitizer that contains added moisturizing ingredients such as aloe vera.
+While shopping for hand sanitizers, opt for a hydrating, non-drying formula.
+Dr. Shainhouse recommends choosing a hand sanitizer that contains added moisturizing skincare ingredients such as aloe vera.

 The chemicals in the products can also be absorbed by the skin and cause other health issues.

-To protect your skin, Dr. Shainhouse advises looking at the instructions carefully.
-Some products may be very potent and require diluting or wearing gloves.
+Dr. Shainhouse advises looking at the instructions carefully.
+Some alcohol-based cleaning products may be very potent and require diluting or wearing gloves.

-If you don't have any gloves on hand, be sure to wash your hands as soon as you're done cleaning.
+Wearing gloves will allow you to minimize your contact with disinfectants, cleaning solutions, or other alcohol-based products with harsh, skin-damaging ingredients.
+If you don't have any gloves, be sure to wash your hands as soon as you're done cleaning.

-Last but not least, the benefits of drinking premium quality liquid collagen can help strengthen your skin collagen and prevent damages that can results in dryness and wrinkles.
+The benefits of drinking collagen can help strengthen and build your skin’s natural collagen levels to prevent cellular damage which can result in dryness and wrinkles.